Bhabatosh Datta

 Bhabatosh Datta (21 February 1911 – 11 January 1997) was a noted Indian economist, academic and writer.
-He taught at Chittagong College and later became Professor of Economics, Presidency College, Kolkata, where he later Emeritus Professor.
+He taught at Chittagong College and later became Professor of Economics, Presidency College, Kolkata, where he later became an Emeritus Professor.

 In 1990, he was awarded the Padma Vibhushan, the second highest civilian award, by Government of India.

 Early life and background

 Datta was born in Patna, Bihar to Hemendra Kishore Datta and Jogmaya Datta.
 At the time, his father was a professor of Chemistry at Bihar National College, Patna.
-Thereafter, he did his schooling at various places, including Daulatpur in Khulna district, Mymensingh followed by Dhaka, now in Bangladesh.
+Thereafter, he did his schooling at various places, including Daulatpur in Khulna District, Mymensingh followed by Dhaka, now in Bangladesh.
 At his Dhaka school, he edited the school magazine along with fellow student Buddhadeb Bose, who went on to become a noted poet.
 He completed his schooling from Jagannath College Dhaka, and went on to earn B.A.
 (Hons.) in Economics and Political Science and M.A.
 Economics from Presidency College, Kolkata.